bilalahmed918/react-native-reels-list/README.md

 - `initialVideoIndex` (number, optional): The initial video index to start playback from.
 - `handleGetItemLayout` (function): Function to get the layout of each item in the list.
 - `onViewableItemsChanged` (function): Callback function when viewable items change.
+- `videos` (Array<{
+  key: string,
+  uri: string,
+  thumbnail: string,
+  ...otherProperties
-- `videos` (array): Array of video items to be displayed in the list.
+  }>): Array of video items to be displayed in the list.
 - `videoHeight` (number): Height of each video in the list.
 - `isMuted` (boolean, optional): Flag to mute/unmute videos.
 Default is `false`.
 - `handleMuteToggle` (function, optional): Callback function to handle mute toggle.
 - `showSeekbar` (boolean, optional): Flag to show/hide the seekbar.
 Default is `false`.
 - `showLoadingIndicator` (boolean, optional): Flag to show/hide the loading indicator.
 Default is `false`.
 - `useNativeControls` (boolean, optional): Flag to use native video controls.
 Default is `false`.
-- `overlayComponent` (function, optional): Function to render a custom overlay component for each video.
 - `holdToPause` (boolean, optional): Flag to enable hold-to-pause functionality.
 Default is `false`.
-- `bottomOffset` (number, optional): Offset from the bottom of the screen for additional UI flexibility.
+- `bottomOffset` (number, optional): Offset from the bottom of the screen for the default seekbar and buffering indicator.
+Default is `0`.
+- `overlayComponent` (({
+  item,
+  index,
+  })=> ReactNode, optional): Function to render a custom overlay component for each video.
+- `onCurrentPlaybackStatusUpdate` ((status: [AVPlaybackStatus](https://docs.expo.dev/versions/latest/sdk/av/#avplaybackstatus), index: number) => void, optional): A function to be called regularly with the [AVPlaybackStatus](https://docs.expo.dev/versions/latest/sdk/av/#avplaybackstatus) of the currently playing video.
+Helps in tracking the playback status of the video for custom UI updates. incase you want your custom seekbar, buffering indicator etc.
 - Additionally, the component accepts all other FlatList props for added customizations.

 ## Contributing